Al-Suyuti: Teaching

 He started teaching Shafi'i jurisprudence at the age of 18, at the same mosque as his father did.

 Al-Suyuti became the head master of Hadith at the Shaykhuniyya school in Cairo, at the suggestion of Imam Kamal al-Din ibn al-Humam.
 In 1486, Sultan Qaitbay appointed him shaykh at the Khanqah of Baybars II, a Sufi lodge, but was sacked due to protests from other scholars whom he had replaced.
-After this incident, he gave up teaching and was fed up of others being jealous of him.
+After this incident, he gave up teaching and was fed up with others being jealous of him.

 Avoiding Public Life

-In his late forties, al-Suyuti began avoiding the public when he argued with the Sufis in the Baybarsiyyah lodge, he disagreed their claim to be Sufis and were not following the path of saints in terms of manners and ethics, he was thus dismissed.
+In his late forties, al-Suyuti began avoiding the public after arguing with the Sufis at the Baybarsiyyah lodge.
+He disagreed with their claim to be Sufis, since they were not following the path of saints in terms of manners and ethics; he was thus dismissed.

 Ibn Iyas, in his book called Tarikh Misr, said that when al-Suyuti became forty years of age, he left the company of men for the solitude of the garden of al-Miqyas, close to the River Nile, where he abandoned his friends and former co-workers as if he had never met them before.
-It was at this stage of his life where he authored most of his 600 books and treatises.
+It was at this stage of his life that he authored most of his 600 books and treatises.

-Rich and Influential Muslims and rulers would visit him with large sums of money and gifts but he rejected their offers and also refused the king many times when he ordered al-Suyuti's to be summoned.
+Rich and Influential Muslims and rulers would visit him with large sums of money and gifts, but he rejected their offers and also refused the king's orders to summon al-Suyuti.
 He once said to the king's ambassador:

 "Do not ever come back to us with a gift, for in truth Allah has put an end to all such needs for us."